Sambosis/compuse/computer_use_demo/prompts/prompt.md

 While your customers are burning with rage!
 Your reputation's melting like your service promise, Customer satisfaction?
 Pure chemical mess!
-Check those Yelp reviews – they tell no lies,
-While Auto-Chlor's ratings continue to rise!

 Invoice after invoice, hidden fees galore,
 Nickel and diming restaurants to the core.